pennsignals/pennsignals.github.io/_posts/2020-03-18-compare-chime.md

 ![enter image description here](https://i.ibb.co/jbLrS1w/comparison-social.png)

-The two models are predicting *very* similar outcomes for school closings.
+The two models are predicting similar outcomes for school closings.

 Furthermore, if we compare the Imperial College Team's 33% reduction from social distancing (denoted as CI_HQ_SD in Table 3), this is very similar to CHIME's PASD category, which, when used as an input, predicts  a 42% reduction in the Critical Care Capacity Curve.

-Lastly, by adding all of our interventions together...and one could argue this is similar to the Imperial College Team's full set of interventions...we see CHIME predicts a 65% reduction while the Imperial College Team predicts a 69% reduction in the Critical Care Capacity Curve.
+Finally, we can look at the additive effect of combining all of our interventions together and compare against the Imperial College Team's projections under the full set of interventions.
+In this case CHIME predicts a 65% reduction while the Imperial College Team predicts a 69% reduction in the Critical Care Capacity Curve.

 Bottom line?

-The CHIME model (and associated assumptions) favorably compare with other validated SIR models.
-Furthermore, the intuition around CHIME's social distancing parameter fits with these external models as well.
+The projections being made by CHIME (with associated assumptions) are similar to projections being made in the Imperial College report.
+Furthermore, the intuition around CHIME's social distancing parameter (top down overall % reduction in contact) can be translated and lined up with bottom up estimates of policy interventions.

 -- Penn Predictive Healthcare Team